SorryGames/confanalyzer/README.md

 2. Show all interfaces:
 > `@['system interface']`

-3 Show only IP of all interfaces:
+3 Show only `ip` of all interfaces:
 > `@['system interface'][0].values().map("ip")`

 ##### VDOM-enabled